 (3) Select the appropriate bending equipment With the rapid development of equipment, bending equipment has become a variety.

-According to the different processing methods, the bending machine can be divided into upper and lower bending.
+Different processing methods divide the bending machine into upper bending and lower bending types.

 Upper bending type bending machine pressure plate on the top, suitable for thin plate bending;